Data & Technology

 Long-Term Planning and City Innovation Offices

 Some CIOs create prototype solutions to address novel challenges and improve government efficiency.
 Boston’s Mayor's Office for New Urban Mechanics is a municipal research and design team that works with internal agencies, community members, and private sector businesses to create pilot projects that can be scaled to address resident needs.
-The office’s successes include the Street Bump app, which automates and crowdsources pothole detection and road condition information.
+The office’s successes include the Street Bump app, which crowdsources pothole detection and road condition information.

 Asset Mapping